Quintonsamuels/Project-1-ELK-Stack/README.md

 - Add whitelisted IP addresses: Personal public IP address

-- Machines within the network can only be accessed by jump box provitioner.
+- Machines within the network can only be accessed by- jump box provitioner.
-- Which machine did you allow to access your ELK VM?: jump box provitioner.
+- Which machine did you allow to access your ELK VM? - jump box provitioner.
-- What was its IP address?: 10.1.0.4
+- What was its IP address?- 10.1.0.4
 - The Jump-Box-provitioner is able to connect via SSH to the Elk-Stack machine through port 22.
 In addition the Personal Host IP address is also able to access the Elk-Stack    machine through port 5601